vattay/tears-in-the-rain/README.md

 ### A little on pre-requisites
 Nvidia Docker is tricky to get set up.
 Different linux distributions have different packages for this.
 Even sub varietes like PopOS do.
-Due to the cgroups changes in modern linux, you may have to use this kernel parameter
+Due to the cgroups changes in modern linux, you may have to use this kernel parameter to disable the unified cgroups.

 https://github.com/NVIDIA/nvidia-docker/issues/1447